MaxenceSoubeyrand/Temperate_species_colonisation_in_mixedwood_boreal_forest_with_climate_change/README.md

 We thank the Natural Science and Engineering Research Council of Canada to support financially the project.
 This research was enabled in part by computer resources provided by [Digital Research Alliance of Canada](https://www.alliancecan.ca/en).
 We thank anonymous reviewers from Corrige-moi UQAT students’ group for critical revision and suggestions on the manuscript.

 ## Notes
-We used the computing resources of the Digital Research Alliance of Canada to execute the Bayesian models, and the simulations with SORTIE-ND.
+We used the computing resources of the Digital Research Alliance of Canada to execute the simulations with SORTIE-ND.